executors/executors/explanatory.md

 Executor-specific type traits advertise semantics of cross-cutting guarantees and also identify associated types.
 Executor type traits are provided in the `execution` namespace and are prefixed with `executor_`.
-When an executor type does not define a member type with the corresponding name (sans prefix), the value of these traits have a default.
+When an executor type does not proactively define a member type with the corresponding name (sans
+    prefix), the value of these traits have a default, this default conveys semantics that make the fewest assumptions about the executor's behavior.

 **Execution mapping.** When executors create execution agents, they are *mapped* onto execution resources.
 The properties of this mapping may be of